joostvangils/BPMN_RPA/README.md

 For the Workflow engine to recognize the flow, you are restricted to use the following Shapes:

 ##### Tasks<br>
 You can use Tasks to call Python scripts.
-For the WorkflowEngine to recognize the Tasks, each Task has to contain attributes to make this possible.<br>
+For the WorkflowEngine to recognize the Tasks, each Task has to contain certain attributes to make this possible.<br>
    * Recommended attributes:
      * Module: This is the full path to the Python file that contains your Class and/or function.
         * From file: specify the full path (including extension .py) if you want to load you module from a specific file location.